lettertea/React-Visual-Novel/README.md

 ## Streamlining the Writing Process

-Create variables for speaker and sprite values.
-Writing the variable name instead of the string or path tends to be quicker and more consistent.
+Creating variables for speaker and sprite values tends to be quicker and more consistent.
 ```
 const b = "Block";
 const bn = require("./sprites/block-neutral.png");